TL;DR

 - Submit for Pre-authorisation: The specialist's secretary or the hospital will send the diagnosis and proposed treatment plan (with a procedure code) to your insurer.
 Your insurer's clinical team will review the medical evidence to determine if the primary reason for the surgery aligns with the terms of your policy.

 - Receive Confirmation: If the insurer agrees the procedure is medically required and covered under your plan, they will issue a pre-authorisation number.
-This is your guarantee that they will pay the bills.
+This is your assurance that they may pay the bills.
 Do not proceed with any treatment until you have this authorisation.

 UK Rhinoplasty Statistics: A Snapshot